UM-PEPL/HallThruster.jl/docs/src/physics.md

     \phi_0 > \frac{kT_e}{2e}
 ```

-By substituting \autoref{eq:consenersheath}, the ion Bohm speed can be recovered.
+By substituting [`energy conservation`](@ref) equation, the ion Bohm speed can be recovered.
 This condition is applied to the anode boundary and will be discussed in the boundary conditions.

 ```math
     v_0 > \sqrt{\frac{kT_e}{m_i}}